 Regulation 34

-Notifiable events
+Notification of Incidents and Notifiable Events

-1. A Contractor shall immediately notify its Sponsoring State or States, [States adjacent to the Contract Area likely to be affected] and the Secretary-General of the occurrence of any of the Notifiable Events,
+1. A Contractor shall immediately notify its Sponsoring State or States, States adjacent to the Contract Area likely to be affected and the Secretary-General of the occurrence of any of the Notifiable Events,

 2. The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such Notifiable Event:

-(a) Provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken, and
+(a) provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken, including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan and any planned action to be taken; and

-(b) Record the Notifiable Events in the Incidents Register,
+(b) record the Notifiable Events in the Incidents Register.

-3. Upon receipt of notification under paragraph 2, the Secretary-General shall consult with the Sponsoring State or States, States adjacent to the Contract Area [likely to be affected] [and other regulatory authorities as necessary] [and shall seek the instructions of the Compliance Committee and the Council.]
+3. Upon receipt of notification under paragraph 2, the Secretary-General shall consult with the Sponsoring State or States, States adjacent to the Contract Area likely to be affected and other regulatory authorities as necessaryand shall seek the instructions of the Compliance Committee and the Council.

-4. The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate.
+[4.
+The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate.]

 5. Where a complaint is made to a Contractor concerning a matter covered by these Regulations, the Contractor shall record the complaint and shall report it to the Secretary-General within 7 Days of the complaint being received.